BulkSecurityGeneratorProjectV2/BorderTech__java-config/README.md

 major release but is still honoured within the profile feature.

 The order of precedence:
-- `bordertech.config.profile` defined as a JVM System Property
+- `bordertech.config.profile` defined as a property anywhere
-- `bordertech.config.profile` defined as an Environment Variable
 - `bordertech.config.environment` defined as a property anywhere(Deprecated - to be removed next major release)

 ### Touchfile